Division of Federal Employees' Compensation (DFEC)

 The Division of Federal Employees' Compensation adjudicates new claims for benefits and manages ongoing cases; pays medical expenses and compensation benefits to injured workers and survivors; and helps injured employees return to work when they are medically able to do so.

-In FY 2015, over 112,000 new cases were created.
-The program provided $3.1 billion in benefits to more than 227,000 workers and survivors for work-related injuries or illnesses.
-Of these benefits payments, over $1.8 billion was for wage-loss compensation, $1.09 billion for medical and rehabilitation services, and $113 million for death benefits payments to surviving dependents.
+In FY 2016, over 109,000 new cases were created.
+The program provided $3.2 billion in benefits to more than 219,000 workers and survivors for work-related injuries or illnesses.
+Of these benefit payments, over $2.1 billion was for compensation and death benefit payments to surviving dependents, and $1.1 billion was for medical and rehabilitation services.

 Where Benefits are Paid

 Our program administers the FECA through 12 district offices and its National headquarters located in Washington, D.C.
 The 12 district offices and the areas covered by each district office are reflected in the following map.

 Prompt Adjudication.
 If you are an injured worker, you can expect timely adjudication of your compensation claim:

 - For traumatic injuries, this means a decision within 45 days of receipt in all but the most complex cases.

 - For simple occupational illness cases, a decision will be issued within 90 days of receipt.